Hurr1/LanguageDeterminer/README.md

 # LanguageDeterminer(Single-Layer Neural Network)

+## Added script for Linux (Release v1.1)

+Script for CMakeLists.txt file
+`linuxScropt.sh`

 ## Program arguments

 1: Threshold
 2: Alpha

 ## Add language
-To add a language to the neural network, create a folder with the name of the language in the 'resources' folder and fill it with some texts
+To add a language to the neural network, create a folder with the name of the language in the 'Languages' folder and fill it with some texts

 ### Recources folder